0xflair/examples/nodejs/express/mint-nft-by-role-meta-transactions/README.md

 2. Create your first API Key if not already done via [Flair's API Keys](https://app.flair.finance/clients).

-3. Close this repo and navigate to the example directory:
+3. Clone this repo and navigate to the example directory:

     ```bash
     git clone https://github.com/0xflair/examples